-Currently, most agencies in the U.S. receive their funding from local taxpayers, which sometimes leads to conflicts among local government officials.
+Currently, most agencies in the U.S. receive their funding from local taxpayers, which can lead to conflicts among local government officials.
 The bulk of what may seem like a “large” budget generally goes to staff salaries and benefits.

 The Role of Public Safety Technology

 Public safety technology comes in a wide variety of forms and can benefit departments in many ways.
-While some departments may be skeptical about spending money on tech over other options, there are several overarching benefits of public safety technology that can help agencies improve safety and efficiency while cutting costs in the long run.
+While some departments are skeptical about spending money on tech, these systems have several benefits that can positively impact a public safety department and even cut costs in the long run.

-New technology can heavily impact first responder safety.
-Software and other products can greatly improve situational awareness, visibility, and accountability.
-These capabilities can help prevent mayday situations and ensure that departments know where their staff is at all times.
+Public safety technology can heavily impact first responder safety.
+Software and other products can improve situational awareness, visibility, and accountability.
+These capabilities prevent on-the-job injuries and even mayday situations and ensure that departments know where their staff is at all times.

 Many forms of incident command and incident response solutions also give firefighters and commanders critical information on the incident ground.
-This data allows for informed decision-making and can remove the unwieldy “guesswork” of unknown variables such as hazardous materials, hidden obstacles, and other risks at the scene of an incident.
+This data allows for informed decision-making.
+Access to this information gives responders important knowledge about hazardous materials, hidden obstacles, and other risks at the scene of an incident.

 First responders risk their lives every day performing complex actions to protect their constituents.
 Having technology be a key part of your budget can help ensure that they have the tools and information to do their jobs as safely as possible and avoid injuries or line-of-duty-deaths.

-Another way technology is beneficial is how it streamlines operations.
+Another way public safety technology benefits departments is how it streamlines operations.
 With operations running smoothly, these systems allow emergency services staff to focus more time and energy for other department activities.